 Unique Challenges for Namibia Volunteers

-Namibia is a geographically beautiful yet vast country, second only to Mongolia as the least densely populated country on the planet.
-While volunteer placements are clustered regionally, placements are individual and therefore, can be isolating, particularly during the initial adjustment phase.
-In addition, volunteers may also experience frustration in navigating through the language barriers that exist, especially with colleagues and students.
-However, improving English language skills is exactly why the Namibian government wants WorldTeach volunteers to serve in its schools!!
+Namibia is a geographically beautiful yet vast country, second only to Mongolia as the least densely populated country on the planet (and it’s twice the size of California!).
+Volunteer placements are clustered regionally, but remember, the regions of Namibia are equivalent to the size of an entire state in the U.S. You may be in the same region as another volunteer, but placements are individual and therefore, can be very isolating, particularly during the initial adjustment period.
+In addition, volunteers may experience frustration in navigating through the language barriers that exist, with both colleagues and students.
+It’s these very language skills that are the reason that the Namibian government wants WorldTeach volunteers to serve in their schools.

-Volunteers often regroup over weekends, allowing for informal debriefing in a 'familiar' setting, with people that are experiencing the exact same feelings.
-Group slumber parties are certainly a mainstay of the WorldTeach Namibia experience!
-With patience, flexibility and always remembering 'you don't know what you don't know', volunteers soon come to love Namibia as a second home.
-There is a reason why the WorldTeach Namibia program consistently has the highest percentage of volunteers extend their service.
+Volunteers often regroup with others in their region over the weekends, allowing for informal debriefings with one another.
+It can be therapeutic to digress with people that are experiencing the exact same feelings, sometimes even more so than speaking to family and friends at home.
+With patience, flexibility and always remembering ‘you don’t know what you don’t know’, volunteers often come to love Namibia, complete with the frustrations and rewards, as a second home.
+There is a reason that Namibia has the highest number of extenders than any other WorldTeach program.

 Web Resources for Namibia